GinvLab/EikonalSolvers.jl/docs/src/index.md

 # EikonalSolvers's documentation

-A library to perform seismic traveltime computations by solving the eikonal equation in two (2D) and three dimensions (3D) with the possibility of computing the gradient of a misfit function with respect to the velocity model.
+A library to perform seismic traveltime computations by solving the eikonal equation in two (2D) and three dimensions (3D) with the possibility of computing the gradient of a misfit function with respect to the velocity model and the source location.
 The coordinate system can be either regular Cartesian or spherical.
 The forward algorithm is based on a fast marching (FMM) method (2nd order) with a refinement of the grid around the source location.
 The computation of the gradient relies on the discrete adjoint method.

 For historical reasons, alternative solvers are available (poorly maintained), including a first order FMM method and the fast sweeping (FS) method for global updates with different kinds of local stencils.
 Additionally, a continuos adjoint method to calculate the gradient is also provided.

 Both forward and gradient (adjoint) computations can be run in paralle using either Julia's distributed computing functions for distributed memory or threads for multicore processor.
 The parallelisation scheme is "by source", distributing calculations for different seismic sources to different processors.

 This code is part of a larger project `HMCLab` ([^ZuninoGebraadetal2023]) targeting probabilistic geophysical inverse problems.
+Please cite the following papers if you use this code:

+* Andrea Zunino, Scott Keating, Andreas Fichtner, **Eikonal tomography using the discrete adjoint state method**, in preparation.

+* Andrea Zunino, Lars Gebraad, Alessandro Ghirotto, Andreas Fichtner, **HMCLab: a framework for solving diverse geophysical inverse problems using the Hamiltonian Monte Carlo method**, Geophysical Journal International, Volume 235, Issue 3, December 2023, Pages 2979–2991  [https://doi.org/10.1093/gji/ggad403](https://doi.org/10.1093/gji/ggad403)

 ## Installation